TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

     - Capital Gains:    When selected, the calculated capital gains for the selected Security accounts will be returned.
 This gains calculation is 'simple' and will not identify short/long term gains (for example).
-NOTE: when this option is selected then an extra row will appear, that allows you to select the date range for the capital gains reporting.
+NOTE: when this option is selected an extra config option will appear - that allows you to define the date range for the capital gains reporting.

-                        > WARNING: The date range cannot exceed the 'balance asof date'.
-Any transactions (gains) after the asof date will be excluded from the calculation!
+                        > WARNING: The 'balance asof date' defines the end date for the cost calculation that runs.
+                                   This means that the maximum capital gains date that can be returned will be the asof date.
+Thus the most recent gain that can be returned will be the maximum of the asof date and the 'Securities Capital Gains' date range's end date.

+                        (values are stored against the account/security in the row's currency using each gain's date)

     - (C/Gains Short):  As above, but returns the 'short' capital gains value
     - (C/Gains Long):   As above, but returns the 'long' capital gains value